 Tom Joad returns to his home after a jail sentence to find his family kicked out of their farm due to foreclosure.
 He catches up with them on his Uncle’s farm, and joins them the next day as they head for California and a new life...
 Hopefully.

 The story of Karen Silkwood, a metallurgy worker at a plutonium processing plant who was purposefully contaminated, psychologically tortured and possibly murdered to prevent her from exposing blatant worker safety violations at the plant.

 This joyous celebration of frontier life combines tender romance and violent passion in the Oklahoma Territory of the 1900s with a timeless score filled with unforgettable songs.
 Rodgers and Hammerstein's hit Broadway musical.

-Young boy leaves the Oklahoma farm to travel with his country musician uncle who is trying out for the Grand Ole Opry.
-Set during the Great Depression.
+During the Great Depression, a young boy leaves his family's Oklahoma farm to travel with his country musician uncle who is trying out for the Grand Ole Opry.

 When the government opens up the Oklahoma territory for settlement, restless Yancey Cravat claims a plot of the free land for himself and moves his family there from Wichita.
 A newspaperman, lawyer, and just about everything else, Cravat soon becomes a leading citizen of the boom town of Osage.
 Once the town is established, however, he begins to feel confined once again, and heads for the Cherokee Strip, leaving his family behind.
 During this and other absences, his wife Sabra must learn to take care of herself and soon becomes prominent in her own right.